elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## Parameters transfer Syntax##

 Block parameter — is an arbitrary JavaScript object, that is transferred to the block at the point of initialization.
-Параметры позволяют модифицировать поведение экземпляра блока, привязанного к данному HTML-элементу. allow to modify the behavior of the block instance bound to the given HTML element.
+Parameters allow to modify the behavior of the block instance bound to the given HTML element.

 The value of `data-bem` attribute contain the parameters of *all the JS blocks on this node*.
 Parameters are transferred as a hash in JSON format: